nuts-foundation/uzi-did-x509-issuer/README.md

   ./issuer vc cert.pem key.key did:web:example.com:example
   ```

+## Limitations

+Only RSA keys are supported at the moment.

 ## Project UZI CA and Intermediate CA files

 This project downloads the relevant CA certs from: